Para la versión castellana, vaya AQUI.

 The most egregious example I know of is the ministry of “Greek expert” R. B. Thieme.
 He took some Greek courses and went on to build an entire movement based on faulty, fallacious thoughts about the Greek text, used for cultic ends.
 Those who study the languages, even for a couple of semesters, can overturn most of his so-called insights; see http://thiemite.blogspot.com

 An extreme example of using Hebrew terms is found in the messianic movement that is sweeping Latin America.
 Some of these groups are sound, but many are not.
 A friend told me that in group in Mexico, they don’t call their leader a “pastor” but “roe” (row-EH).
 Why?
 Because that’s the Hebrew term for pastor; one finds it in the opening of Psalm 23:1 – Yahweh roi, “the LORD is my shepherd.”
-The problem is that, no-one understands roe, and to make sense of it, someone has to say “roe means ‘pastor’” – it’s better in Spanish than in English, since the Spanish “pastor” may mean both a literal shepherd and Christian pastor.
-So, why bother using the term roe?
-My guess is that it implies that by calling the pastor roe my group achieves a higher level of authenticity – it is more Hebrew than thou.
+The problem is that, no-one understands roe, and to make sense of it, someone has to say “roe means ‘pastor'” – it’s better in Spanish than in English, since the Spanish “pastor” may mean both a literal shepherd and Christian pastor.
+So, why bother using the term roe at all?
+My guess is that it implies that by calling the pastor roe my group achieves a higher level of authenticity – We are more Hebrew than thou.

 At the far fringe of the King James Onlyists are those few who argue that the pastor should not bother studying the Bible in other versions nor in the original languages, since the KJV is the inspired, reliable version of God’s Word.
 The basis for this belief is a notion that God preserved only one version, and that the KJV is “the One.”
 Among these teachers one should mention Peter Ruckman, the fiery blog http://www.Jesus-is-Lord.com, Chick Publications.
 This is an error of so many facets that we cannot deal with it here.